BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-11-24-HTB_Administrator.md

 [-] Kerberos SessionError: KDC_ERR_CLIENT_REVOKED(Clients credentials have been revoked)
 ```

-None of the enumerated accounts have the **`UF_DONT_REQUIRE_PREAUTH`** flag set.
+None of the enumerated accounts have theÂ **`UF_DONT_REQUIRE_PREAUTH`**Â flag set.
 This indicates that pre-authentication is enforced for all these accounts, mitigating the risk of exploitation through AS-REP roasting.

 ## Domain Enumeration